jhu-library-applications/umlaut_borrow_direct/README.md

 resolve_sections.insert_section UmlautBorrowDirect.resolve_section_definition, :before => "holding"
 # Supplies logic for when to highlight borrow_direct section
 add_section_highlights_filter!
 UmlautBorrowDirect.section_highlights_filter
+# If you don't like the default highlighting logic, you can replace this
+# with your own, or add another section_highlights_filter afterwards in the
+# chain to fine-tune it.
 ~~~

 ### Add a local controller